UTDallasEPICS/UTDesign-Procurement/README.md

+---

+## 🛠️ Setting up local development environment  🛠️

-## 🔗 Pre-requisites for running the app locally 🔗
+### 🔗 Install Pre-requisites 🔗

 You must have the following tools installed: